Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Symmetric clipping: fixing sign asymmetry in GRPO clipping and restoring within-group exchangeability

-This piecewise mapping explicitly depends on the sign of $A$, so when both positive and negative advantages exist within a group, the same $r$ might enter different branches for different trajectories, thus breaking exchangeability and cancellation.
+which explicitly depends on the sign of $A$.
+Therefore, when positive and negative advantages coexist within a group, identical $r$ values can enter different branches for different trajectories, breaking exchangeability and cancellation.